1. Postdoctoral Position with John Booske, Dane Morgan and Ryan Jacobs at

 Engineering Perovskites as Novel Electron Emission Cathode Materials

-A PhD in materials science, chemistry, physics or a related field is required, as well as strong familiarity with advanced surface characterization (e.g. Photoelectron spectroscopy, Electron microscopy, Synchrotron X-ray sources, Auger, and related methods).
+A PhD in materials science, chemistry, physics or a related field is required, as well as strong familiarity with advanced surface characterization (e.g. Photoelectron spectroscopy, Electron microscopy, Synchrotron X-ray sources, Auger, and related methods) and thin film deposition methods (Sputtering, Pulsed Laser Deposition, and related methods).
 Experience with surface characterization of oxides, particularly perovskite oxides, is preferred, but capable and enthusiastic applicants with varied background will be considered.

 The appointment is initially for one year with the expectation of this being extended if the work is going well.
 Interested applicants should send (1) CV in PDF format, (2) a brief cover letter describing suitability for the position, and (3) contact information for three references to Ryan Jacobs at email@example.com.
 Review of applicants will begin immediately and will continue until the position is filled.